Symmetric Yang--Mills theory in FLRW universes: Coset space dimensional reduction of Yang--Mills fields

 where we chose to work on the `temporal' gauge $\mathcal{A}_0 \equiv 0$, which we will keep throughout this work.
-As we are working in a foliation over a reductive coset space, imposing left $G$-invariance on the gauge field yields \cite{Kapetanakis:1992hf}
+In general, the $\Acal_a$ coefficients could be any elements in the Lie algebra $\gfrak$, however, imposing left $G$-invariance on the gauge field $\Acal$ yields \cite{Kapetanakis:1992hf}